Sei Investments Co. Has $75.95 Million Position in SBA Communications Co. (NASDAQ:SBAC)

 Sei Investments Co. reduced its holdings in shares of SBA Communications Co.
 (NASDAQ:SBAC – Get Rating) by 0.9% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 220,760 shares of the technology company’s stock after selling 1,998 shares during the period.
 Sei Investments Co. owned 0.20% of SBA Communications worth $75,946,000 as of its most recent SEC filing.

-Other large investors have also recently bought and sold shares of the company.
-First Horizon Advisors Inc. grew its holdings in SBA Communications by 111.7% during the 1st quarter.
-First Horizon Advisors Inc. now owns 127 shares of the technology company’s stock worth $44,000 after acquiring an additional 67 shares during the period.
-Nissay Asset Management Corp Japan ADV grew its stake in shares of SBA Communications by 2.8% in the 4th quarter.
-Nissay Asset Management Corp Japan ADV now owns 11,149 shares of the technology company’s stock valued at $4,337,000 after buying an additional 303 shares during the period.
-IFM Investors Pty Ltd grew its stake in shares of SBA Communications by 118.7% in the 1st quarter.
-IFM Investors Pty Ltd now owns 31,029 shares of the technology company’s stock valued at $10,677,000 after buying an additional 16,839 shares during the period.
-Chartwell Investment Partners LLC acquired a new stake in shares of SBA Communications in the 4th quarter valued at about $1,958,000.
-Finally, Mutual of America Capital Management LLC grew its stake in shares of SBA Communications by 8.5% in the 1st quarter.
-Mutual of America Capital Management LLC now owns 15,588 shares of the technology company’s stock valued at $5,364,000 after buying an additional 1,223 shares during the period.
+Several other large investors also recently made changes to their positions in SBAC.
+GHP Investment Advisors Inc. acquired a new stake in shares of SBA Communications in the 1st quarter valued at about $25,000.
+Riverview Trust Co acquired a new stake in shares of SBA Communications in the 1st quarter valued at about $26,000.
+Capital Analysts LLC acquired a new stake in shares of SBA Communications in the 4th quarter valued at about $40,000.
+Quent Capital LLC acquired a new stake in shares of SBA Communications in the 4th quarter valued at about $41,000.
+Finally, First Horizon Advisors Inc. grew its stake in shares of SBA Communications by 111.7% in the 1st quarter.
+First Horizon Advisors Inc. now owns 127 shares of the technology company’s stock valued at $44,000 after buying an additional 67 shares during the period.
 94.45% of the stock is currently owned by institutional investors and hedge funds.

 Insider Transactions at SBA Communications